chrstnlmlr/ml_asd/README.md

 # multi-label classification of autistic mannerisms by machine learning

-The following code allows you to reproduce the training and test of an algorithm for the classification of autistic mannerisms in video data as published in this [article](Link_to_paper)
+The following code allows you to reproduce the training and test of an algorithm for the classification of autistic mannerisms in video data as published in this [article in preparation].

 In the absence of video data, you can use the data provided on this page to test the algorithm's performance and start with [hyperparametertuning](#hyperparametertuning) or [classification](#classification).